 top of page

 Maynard Pond is managed by members of the Maynard Pond Association, Inc., a non-profit organization that purchased the property to preserve the pond and natural surroundings for long term neighborhood enjoyment.
-The Association’s financial commitments are for maintenance of dam and spillway integrity, erosion control, liability insurance, mowing, and landscaping.
-Supporters of Maynard Pond do not have to live within the Coronado Village neighborhood.

 About Maynard Pond

-A Special Placein the heart of Cary
+A Special Place in the heart of Cary

 pexels-photo-733478.jpeg